 Above the "cradle" is a wooden dome supported by four marble pillars made by the Muslims most probably during the era of Sultan Suleiman the Magnificient.
 The dome is richly adorned with floral patterns and blue paint.

 The "Cradle" Alcove

 The marble alcove originating from the early Byzantine period when it was possibly a setting for a statue of some sort.
 The recess in the floor underneath the dome is the purported Cradle of Jesus, this alcove is arched in shape and refined at it's borders in the shape of a conch shell, (1 x 1.60 meters).
 Above the "cradle" is a dome supported by four marble pillars.

-The name "Jesus' Cradle" indicates that this location was considered holy by the Christians and it is possible that here stood a church.
 According to Johann from Wiersberg's statement, "close to The Templar's building, to the east of the city walls was Simon the Zaddik's (Simon the wise) place of dwelling.
 It is told that here he customarily hosted Miriam and Jesus in great honour, and gave them to eat.
 This is what he did the night after Jesus was 40 days old, and then presented him to the Temple.